Mueller report: Which parts will be seen by Congress and the public?

 Published Sunday, March 24, 2019 7:52AM EDT

-WASHINGTON -- U.S. Attorney General William Barr has scoured special counsel Robert Mueller's confidential report on the Russia investigation with his advisers, deciding how much Congress and the American public will get to see about the two-year probe into President Donald Trump and Moscow's efforts to elect him.
+WASHINGTON -- Democrats are pressing for full disclosure of special counsel Robert Mueller's report on the Russia investigation and vowing to use subpoena powers and other legal means if necessary to get it.

-Barr was on pace to release his first summary of Mueller's findings on Sunday, people familiar with the process said.
+Attorney General William Barr was expected to release his first summary of Mueller's findings on Sunday, people familiar with the process said, on what lawmakers anticipated could be a day of reckoning in the two-year probe into President Donald Trump and Russian efforts to elect him.
+Since receiving the report Friday, Barr has been deciding how much of it Congress and the public will see.

+Democrats are on a hair trigger over the prospect that some information may be withheld.

+"I suspect that we'll find those words of transparency to prove hollow, that in fact they will fight to make sure that Congress doesn't get this underlying evidence," Rep. Adam Schiff of California, chairman of the House intelligence committee, said on ABC's "This Week."

+His plan: Ask for information and if that's denied, "subpoena.
+If subpoenas are denied, we will haul people before the Congress.
+And yes, we will prosecute in court as necessary to get this information."

+At his resort in Florida, Trump stirred from an unusual, nearly two-day silence on Twitter with the anodyne tweet Sunday morning: "Good Morning, Have a Great Day!"
+Then followed up: "MAKE AMERICA GREAT AGAIN!"

-The attorney general's decision on what to finally disclose seems almost certain to set off a fight with congressional Democrats, who want access to all of Mueller's findings -- and supporting evidence -- on whether Trump's 2016 campaign co-ordinated with Russia to sway the election and whether the president later sought to obstruct the investigation.
+Democratic Rep. Jerrold Nadler, chairman of the House Judiciary Committee, said Democrats won't be willing to wait long for the Justice Department to hand over full information on the probe into whether Trump's 2016 campaign co-ordinated with Russia to sway the election and whether the president later sought to obstruct the investigation.

+"It won't be months," he said on CNN's "State of the Union."

+Asked if he still believes Trump obstructed justice, he indicated there has been obstruction but "whether it's criminal is another question."

 The Russia investigation has shadowed Trump for nearly two years and has ensnared his family and close advisers.
 And no matter the findings in Mueller's report, the probe already has illuminated Russia's assault on the American political system, painted the Trump campaign as eager to exploit the release of hacked Democratic emails to hurt Democrat Hillary Clinton and exposed lies by Trump aides aimed at covering up their Russia-related contacts.